-As at 30 June 2022, Fastned increased its borrowings by 21% or EUR 18.107 million to EUR 105.816 million.
+As at 31 December 2022, Fastned increased its borrowings by 31% or EUR 26.641 million to EUR 112.906 million.
 The increase resulted mainly from the issuance of corporate bonds and from the extension of earlier issued bonds.
-Of the EUR 105.816 million, EUR 6.727 million are current in nature, representing interest bearing loans and borrowings that are expected to be repaid within a year.

 As at 31 December 2021, Fastned decreased its borrowings by EUR 2.126 million to EUR 86.265 million.
 The decrease resulted mainly from the maturity of the first bond-issue.
 Out of the, at that time outstanding, amount of EUR 1.832 million, EUR 0.388 million was exchanged for new bonds.
 Resulting in a maturity payment of EUR 1.444 million.
-The remainder of the decrease came fromthe repayment of the remaining balance on the 8.5% loan from Principium Holding B.V. in the first half of 2021.
+The remainder of the decrease came from the repayment of the remaining balance on the 8.5% loan from Principium Holding B.V. in the first half of 2021.
 Fastned assumed an interest bearing loan from Principium Holding B.V. of EUR 1.0 million vis-à-vis The Fast Charging Network B.V. as part of the acquisition of The Fast Charging Network B.V. in July 2020 (see "Business - History").
 The acquisition of the loan from Principium Holding B.V. was the result of a non-cash transaction and consequently, in line with the requirements of IAS 7.43, it was not included in the Consolidated statement of cash flows of the year 2020.
 This loan from Principium Holding B.V. was to be repaid by Fastned in quarterly instalments, with the last repayment date on 30 June 2026.
-Earlier repayment of the loan was possible at the discretion of Fastned and, therefore, Fastned repaid the remaining balance before 30 June 2026.
+Earlier repayment of the loan was possible at the discretion of Fastned and, therefore, Fastned repaid the remaining balance during the first half of 2021.